Freedom of expression in India: The Debate in the Constituent Assembly

-The Constituent Assembly of India debated on freedom of speech and expression (Article 19(1) of the Draft Constitution,1948) on 1 December 1948, 2 December 1948 and 17 October 1949.
+The Constituent Assembly of India debated the freedom of speech and expression (Article 19(1) of the Draft Constitution, 1948) on 1 December 1948, 2 December 1948, and 17 October 1949.
 The draft article read:

-'Subject to the other provisions of this article, all citizens shall have the right – (a) to freedom of speech and expression; …
+"Subject to the other provisions of this article, all citizens shall have the right – (a) to freedom of speech and expression; ...

-Proviso: Nothing in sub-clause (a) of clause (1) of this article shall affect the operation of any existing law, or prevent the State from making any law, relating to libel, slander, defamation, sedition or any other matter which offends against decency or morality or undermines the security of, or tends to overthrow, the State.
+Proviso: Nothing in sub-clause (a) of clause (1) of this article shall affect the operation of any existing law, or prevent the State from making any law, relating to libel, slander, defamation, sedition or any other matter which offends against decency or morality or undermines the security of, or tends to overthrow, the State."